Prince William County Housing Market Analysis: April 2025

 Active Listings: $620,000

 Homes are selling below listed prices, indicating downward price pressure.
-Sellers may need to price competitively to attract buyers.
+Sellers may need to price competitively to attract buyers, as noted in the Northern Virginia Association of Realtors (NVAR) market outlooks.

 List-to-Sale Price Ratios: Timing Matters